-This is great to do when you’re messing about in the kitchen with other stuff.
-Just let it simmer in the background while you go about your regular chores.
+This is great to do when you're messing about in the kitchen with other stuff.
+Let it simmer in the background while you do your regular chores.

 If you try this homemade ghee recipe, I'd love to know how it turned out.